Can hybrid working be successful for your business in the long-term?

 But what employers really need to do is also apply elements of predictive analytics – where oscillations in live data around performance can pre-warn managers of action they need to take now to avert stress or anxiety before it gets too all-consuming.

 And this needs further support too; from systems that can manage aspects like the distribution of corporate updates (such as changes to company policies), and which send alerts new useful resources might be available – such as techniques to improve resilience or raise people’s overall wellbeing.
 When staff are literally remote from the business, it’s information they crave – about where the company is going; how it’s responding to changing markets; what new updates exist that they need to be aware of; and what their place is (and what there targets are) in this ‘new normal.’

 Appogee HR’s suite of HR software solutions facilitates all these functions, with real-time dashboards and reporting filters that can help HR managers and business owners understand what needs to be done to help employees navigate the new normal.
-With leave management reporting, goal insights and online performance management all in one place, being able to closely monitor wellbeing and take steps to improve, any staff member’s output will make all the difference in ensuring that hybrid working really does work for everyone.
+With staff location recording, office capacity management, leave management reporting, time tracking, goal insights and online performance management all in one place, being able to closely monitor wellbeing and take steps to improve, any staff member’s output will make all the difference in ensuring that hybrid working really does work for everyone.

 As the hybrid working model shifts from being a temporary experiment, to a more long-term reality, it’s the companies that can shift from being output-driven, but also be human and empathetic in their leadership that will see their employees thrive.
 They’ll thrive despite the impediments WFH places on people’s lives.